FREQUENTLY ASKED QUESTIONS – AND THEIR ANSWERS (Updated, December, 2014)

 3. Do you think all whites are racist?

-I believe that all people (white or of color) raised in a society where racism has been (and still is) so prevalent, will have internalized various elements of racist thinking: certain beliefs, stereotypes, assumptions, and judgments about others and themselves.
+It’s a simplistic question, with a complicated answer.
+I believe that all people (white or of color) raised in a society where racism has been (and still is) so prevalent, will have internalized elements of racist thinking: certain beliefs, stereotypes, assumptions, and judgments about others and themselves.
 So in countries where beliefs in European/white superiority and domination have been historically embedded, it is likely that everyone in such places will have ingested some of that conditioning.
-I think all whites — as the dominant group in the U.S. — have been conditioned to accept white predominance in the social, political and economic system, and to believe that white predominance is a preferable arrangement for the society in which they live, the neighborhoods in which they live, the places where they work, etc.
+I think all whites — as the dominant group in the U.S. — have been conditioned to accept white predominance (or what some call hegemony) in the social, political and economic system, and to believe that white predominance is a preferable arrangement for the society in which they live, the neighborhoods in which they live, the places where they work, etc.

 However, this doesn’t mean that all whites, having been conditioned in that way, are committed to the maintenance of white supremacy.
 One can challenge one’s conditioning.
 One can be counter-conditioned and taught to believe in equality, and to commit oneself to its achievement.
 These things take work — and they can never completely eradicate all of the conditioning to which one has been subjected — but they are possible.